koterba/swift_bot_api/README.md

 ## Buttons

-Trilobot has four buttons to its rear, labelled A, B, X, and Y.
+SwiftBot has four buttons to its rear, labelled A, B, X, and Y.
 These can be read using the `is_pressed()` function, which accepts the ``Button`` enum that consists of the following varients:

 * `Button::A`